randalrausch/disruptwell/README.md

     - Public report on current state of additive

-# Key Points
-- Change will happen, and it will happen exponentially faster
-- Manufacturing - need to make real stuff

-# New Economic Model
-    Economic- Keynesian, liberal… growth.
-Now to maximize human well being New economic model
-        Shift like… 20th century shifts. keynsiam ism … focus on health and education and gov working with business Reaction against this.
-(Near liberalism)  Free markets.
-Freedom individuals.
-Get governments out of the way New system.. meet basic needs of every human.
-Live within planetary means.
-Fairer.
-Focus not on growth, but maximizing human well being

-    Value shift - trigged about new story about how we want to live Limitless growth (planet destroying) becoming less popular with Generation Y/Z
+  - Drive by need for productivity
+  - Bend the curve...
+    - draw productivity curves
+    - show what makes revolution
+    -

-## The Drive for Productivity
+The Drive for Productivity
-- The drive for Productivity (Faster, cheaper, more efficiently)
+- The drive for Productivity (Faster, cheaper, more efficiently) .
   - get more out of
     - person's effort
     - Company Assets